btv2018/surfsmart/README.md

   - add query to url
   - update warning message
  - UI
-  - load service icon on the left side of the input
+  - show service icon on the left side of the input
  - suggestions
   - add suggestions for search services
    + google